advisorydx

 • Physician behavior and guideline integration

-If these are not intentionally designed, even the most clinically accurate test will struggle to gain traction.
+If these are not intentionally designed, even the most clinically accurate test or device will struggle to gain traction.

 Where Commercial Architecture Breaks Down